-Gerald A. Erickson, MMSc, PA-C
+Gerald A. Erickson, DMSc, PA-C, DFAAPA

 Gerald (Jerry) A. Erickson Jr., MMSc, PA-C, DFAAPA, serves as president of the PA Foundation Board of Trustees.
 A member of the Foundation’s Lifetime Legacy Circle, he has served on the organization’s Program Committee and Grants and Scholarships Committee.
 He most recently served as vice president for the Board of Trustees.
 He has served as chair of the AAPA Constituent Relations Work Group, Reference Committee and House of Delegates Advisory Committee on Social and Professional Issues.